 Let’s take a look at the current refinancing data, and why the refi market has found a friend among truck owners.

 An interesting trend has emerged among consumers, which shows no signs of stopping: when it comes to refinancing vehicle loans, pickup truck drivers are undoubtedly the majority.
 We see this not only across the market, though, but also right here at RateGenius.

 Here’s our data from the last five years, taking a look at the types of vehicles that our own customers choose to refinance.
 As you can see, pickup trucks account for the lion’s share of refinance loans.
 In fact, you can see that in most years, trucks were refinanced more often than all of the other vehicle types combined!

 Pickup truck drivers didn’t just refinance their vehicles most often, though.
-They also saved themselves more money in the process, on average.
+They also saved themselves more money in the process, $89 per month on average.

 So, as we can tell from the data, pickup truck drivers are refinancing their auto loans in droves, compared to car drivers.
 They are also saving themselves a ton of money when they do.
-But exactly why is a truck refi so popular, and how are these customers saving themselves more money than drivers of almost every other vehicle type?
+But exactly why is refinancing loans on trucks so popular?
+And how are these customers saving themselves more money than drivers of almost every other vehicle type?